 Existing law authorizes the Director of the Department of Corrections to establish certain regulations concerning the Department.
-(NRS 209.131, 209.243, 209.246, 209.361, 209.365, 209.367, 209.385, 209.392, 209.419, 209.423, 209.481, 209.4886, 209.4888, 209.501) Section 8 of this bill provides that the Board of State Prison Commissioners has the sole authority to establish regulations for the Department.
-Sections 9-22 of this bill amend existing law to repeal the authority of the Director to establish regulations.
+(NRS 209.131, 209.243, 209.246, 209.361, 209.365, 209.367, 209.385, 209.302, 209.410, 209.423, 209.481, 209.4888, 209.4888, 209.501) Section 8 of this bill provides that the Board of State Prison Commissioners has the sole authority to establish regulations for the Department.
+Sections 9 22 of this bill amond existing law to repeal the authority of the Director to establish regulations.]

-Section 2 of this bill requires the Department to carry out a process for peer review of employees of the Department who are in the unclassified service of the State and requires the Board to prescribe the requirements for the process for peer review.
+Section 2 of this bill requires the Department of Corrections to carry out a process for peer review of employees of the Department who are in the unclassified service of the State and requires the Board of State Prison Commissioners to prescribe the requirements for the process for peer review.
 Section 3 of this bill requires the Legislative Auditor to conduct biennial performance audits of the Department and to report the findings of such performance audits to the Audit Subcommittee of the Legislative Commission.
-Sections 4-6 of this bill create the Committee on Prison Oversight to evaluate prisons in this State and make certain reports to the Governor and the Legislative Commission concerning the status of prisons.
+Sections 4 [6] and 5 of this bill create the [Committee on Prison Oversight] Policy Advisory Commission on Corrections to evaluate prisons in this State and make certain reports to the Governor and the Legislative Commission concerning the status of prisons.
+Section 37 of this bill provides that the provisions creating the Commission will expire by limitation on June 30, 2011.

-Section 7 of this bill requires that if the duties of an officer, employee or independent contractor of the Department require contact with a prisoner, the officer, employee or independent contractor must be of the same gender as the prisoner.
+[- Section 7 of this bill requires that if the duties of an officer, employee or independent contractor of the Department require contact with a prisoner, the officer, employee or independent contractor must be of the same gender as the prisoner.]

 Section 23 of this bill revises certain provisions concerning determinations by the State Board of Parole Commissioners concerning the granting or revoking of parole.
-(NRS 213.10885) Section 24 of this bill requires the Board to release on parole certain prisoners once the prisoners have served the minimum sentence imposed by a court in certain circumstances.
-Section 24 also requires the Board to release certain prisoners on parole if the Department determines that the population of the institutions in this State exceeds 97 percent of total capacity.
-(NRS 213.1215)
+(NRS 213.10885) Section 24 of this bill frequires the Board to release on parole certain prisoners once the prisoners have served the minimum sentence imposed by a court in certain circumstances.
+Section 24 also requires the Board to release certain prisoners on parole if the Department determines that the population of the institutions in this State exceeds 97 percent of total capacity.] requires that certain prisoners must be released on parole 18 months before the end of their maximum term rather than 12 months as is provided in existing law.
+Section 24 also authorizes the Division of Parole and Probation of the Department of Public Safety to waive certain requirements concerning the close supervision of a prisoner who is released on parole for a category D or category E felony.
+(NRS 213.1215) Sections 25 and 35 of this bill provide that meetings of the State Board of Parole Commissioners are subject to the Open Meeting Law.
+(NRS 213.130, 241.030) Section 25

 Sections 25 and 35 of this bill provide that meetings of the State Board of Parole Commissioners are subject to the Open Meeting Law.
-(NRS 213.130, 241.030)
+(NRS 213.130, 241.030) Section 25 also requires the Board to provide notice of a meeting to consider a prisoner for parole to be given to the prisoner and the victim.
+Section 25 further requires the Board to provide certain information to prisoners and to make a final decision concerning parole within 10 working days after a meeting to consider parole.